Caitlin1306/nch-final-project/README.md

 For my project, I have chosen the following stacks:

 ## Data Exploration

+Import all my code to Github

 ## Data Cleaning

+Import all my code to Github that I have cleaned Explain what I have done and why?

 ## Visual Analysis

+Import all my graphs and charts to Github

 ## Conclusion